Computably totally disconnected locally compact groups: Closure properties of the class of computably t.d.l.c. groups

 \section{Closure properties of the class of computably t.d.l.c.\ groups}

 All computable presentations in this section will be Baire presentations (see \cref{def:main1}), and we will usually view a t.d.l.c.\ group $G$ concretely as a computable Baire presentation.
 Extending the previous notation in the setting of closed subgroups of $\S$, by $\Tree G$ we denote the c.l.c.\ tree underlying this computable Baire presentation.
-The following is immediate. \begin{fact}[Closure under computable closed subgroups] Let $G$ be a computably t.d.l.c.\ group.
-Let $H$ be a closed subgroup of $G$ (so that $\Tree H$ is a subtree of $\Tree G$).
-Suppose that $\Tree H$ is c.l.c.\ Then $H$ is computable t.d.l.c.\ via the Baire presentation based on $\Tree H$, with the operations of $G$ restricted to $H$. \end{fact} For instance, consider the closed subgroups $U(F)$ of $\Aut(T_d)$, where $d \ge 3$ and $F $ is a subgroup of $S_d$.
-They were introduced by Burger and Mozes~\cite{Burger.Mozes:00}.
+The following is immediate. \begin{fact}[Computable closed subgroups] Let $G$ be a computably t.d.l.c.\ group.
+Let $H$ be a closed subgroup of $G$, and note that $\Tree H$ is a subtree of $\Tree G$.
+Suppose that $\Tree H$ is computable, and hence c.l.c.
+Then $H$ is computably t.d.l.c.\ via the Baire presentation based on $\Tree H$, with the operations of $G$ restricted to~$H$. \end{fact} For instance, consider the closed subgroups $U(F)$ of $\Aut(T_d)$ introduced by Burger and Mozes~\cite{Burger.Mozes:00}, where $d \ge 3$ and $F $ is a subgroup of $S_d$.
 By \cref{ex:Td} together with the preceding fact, each group $U(F)$ is computably t.d.l.c.

-For another example, consider the computable Baire presentation of $\SL_2(\QQ_p)$ in \cref{prop: SL2}.
+For another example, consider the computable Baire presentation of $\SL_2(\QQ_p)$ given by \cref{prop: SL2}.
 Let $S$ be the c.l.c.\ subtree of $T$ whose paths describe matrices of the form $ $ (so that $s= r^{-1}$).
 This yields a computable Baire presentation of the group $(\QQ_p^*, \cdot)$.

-\begin{example} For each prime $p$ and $n \ge 2$, the group $\GL_n(\QQ_p)$ is computably t.d.l.c. \end{example} \begin{proof} We employ the embedding $F\colon GL_n(\QQ_p) \to SL_n(\QQ_p)$ which extends a matrix $A$ to the matrix $B$ where the new row and column vanish except for the diagonal element (which necessarily equals $(\det A)^{-1}$).
+\begin{proposition} For each prime $p$ and $n \ge 2$, the group $\GL_n(\QQ_p)$ is computably t.d.l.c. \end{proposition} \begin{proof} We employ the embedding $F\colon GL_n(\QQ_p) \to SL_{n+1}(\QQ_p)$ which extends a matrix $A$ to the matrix $B$ where the new row and new column vanish except for the diagonal element (which necessarily equals $(\det A)^{-1}$).
 Clearly there is a c.l.c.\ subtree $S$ of the c.l.c.\ subtree of $T$ in \cref{prop: SL2} for $n+1$ such that $[S] = \range (F)$.
 Now we apply \cref{fact:immediate}. \end{proof}